altixco/altixco.github.io/gitflow.md

 ## GIT

-Gitflow is the workflow, but Git is the tool, in case you don't have experience with Git, here is an useful that explains the basics:
+Gitflow is the workflow, but Git is the tool, in case you don't have experience with Git, here is an useful video that explains the basics:

 <iframe width="100%" height="400px" style="margin-bottom: 20px" src="https://www.youtube.com/embed/hwP7WQkmECE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>